Bong0202/Crypto-price-prediction/README.md

 # Crypto-price-prediction

-# Bitcoin Price Forecasting using Ridge Regression (ISYE 6501-Inspired Project)
+# Bitcoin Price Forecasting using Ridge Regression

 This project focuses on applying machine learning to forecast the price of Bitcoin (BTC-USD) using historical time-series data and engineered features.
 This project uses Ridge Regression as a baseline forecasting model and prepares the foundation for more advanced models like Random Forest and XGBoost.